-Current tax is measured at the amount expected to be paid in respect of taxable income for the year in accordance with the Income Tax Act, 1961.
+Current tax is measured at the amount expected to be paid in respect of taxable income of the Group's operations in India for the year, in accordance with the Income Tax Act, 1961 enacted by Parliament of India.
 Deferred tax assets and liabilities are recognised for the future tax consequences of timing differences being the difference between the taxable income and the accounting income that originate in one period and are capable of reversal in one or more subsequent period.
 Deferred tax assets on account of timing differences are recognised only to the extent there is reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realised.

 The Group's tax expense includes all direct taxes that are accrued on taxable profits of entities to the authorities in the respective countries of incorporation, in accordance with the tax laws prevailing in those jurisdictions.
 Consequently, it is not practical to provide a reconciliation between the accounting and taxable profits together with the details of effective tax rates.
-Effective tax rate for the year ended 31 December 2020 is 43.68% (2019: 43.68%).
+Effective tax rate for the year ended 31 December 2021 is 43.68 % (2020: 43.68%).